waves

 waste to energy banner

 Waste can represent an important 24/7 base power, especially if used in a small or medium sized plant.
-To find the optimal solutions Universal Kraft works with different technical partners, all from patented pyrolysis EPGS, with compact, scalable, efficient and flexible solutions, converting a variety of different wastes into energy.
+To identify the best options working with several technical partners, including the proprietary EPGS pyrolysis process, Universal Kraft provides compact, scalable, efficient, and adaptable solutions that enable the conversion of a wide range of wastes into energy.

 Our main interest is to bring waste into a circular context in smaller communities, in combination with sustainable actions.
-As solid waste and organic compounds in industrial wastewater and residue water are some of the feedstock that offer untapped energy potential.
+Since residual water and industrial wastewater contain organic chemicals and solid waste, these feedstocks have unrealized energy potential.

 Waste is not just a problem, waste can be a solution where non-recyclable waste is turned into a valuable resource for the whole society.